mikedilger/mosaic-spec/docs/status.md

 Many people are expected to contribute to Mosaic and as a result there are various divergent viewpoints as to how Mosaic ought to be.
-As a result, we label this edition as the Steve Farroll edition.
+As a result, we label this edition as the Mike Dilger edition.
 You will see this at the bottom of every page.
 Other Mosaic contributors can fork this and maintain their own editions.
 The community will eventually settle on something because people want to be compatible.